kettro/TSWiFT/README.md

 to be scaled.
 The scaling by the window-size is due to the FFT, while the scaling of 4 is due to the fast-Hann window applied.
 This latter scaling may be left applied for an output that is approximately of the same magnitude as the un-windowed.

+The windowing can be applied by using the `apply-hann-window` method.
+It should be noted that the windowing does have a large performance penalty, incurred mainly by the required reordering of the bins.

 ## Algorithm
 The TSWiFT is based on the work by L Richardson of Carnegie Mellon University,